Azure/azure-sdk-for-js/sdk/test-utils/perfstress/GettingStarted.md

         }
       );

-      /// Core V1 SDKs - For services depending on core-rest-pipeline
+      /// Core V2 SDKs - For services depending on core-rest-pipeline
       /// Use the addPolicy call to add the test proxy policy this.client = TableClient.fromConnectionString(connectionString, tableName);
       this.client.pipeline.addPolicy(testProxyHttpPolicy(this.getHttpClient()));

+      // Not all core-v1 SDKs allow passing httpClient option.
+      // Not all core-v2 SDKs allow adding policies.
+      // Please reach out if your service doesn't support.
       ```

 ### Running the proxy server